Home & Commercial Repiping Services

 Popular in the construction industry between 1978 and 1995 was the use of polybutylene piping.
 It’s quick and easy to produce, install and maintain.
 The use of polybutylene pipes quickly pushed traditional copper piping to the side and was adopted for use in construction use especially in multifamily and commercial building projects.

 Polybutylene pipes contain chlorine and other chemicals that can cause rapid deterioration.
 Installing this type of piping requires a metal crimp band that pinches the pipe.
 If the piping is installed poorly or incorrectly, the pipes disconnect.
 When polybutylene pipes disconnect, it can lead to leaking pipes that cause property damage.

 This type of piping problem isn’t something that should be taken care of by repairing the pipe; polybutylene pipes should be completely replaced.

 PEX piping is a cost effective alternative to copper piping and piping that is not only flexible, but resists scale and chlorine deposits and will not corrode over time.
 Polyethylene piping is less labor intensive to install than metal or plastic piping and has fewer connections and fittings that make it less likely to leak.

 For partial or full home repiping, PEX piping is a good, cost effective alternative for homeowners and property owners who have a particular budget in mind.

-Providing Solutions for Residential and Repiping Problems
+ECM Provides Solutions for Residential and Repiping Problems

 ECM can help you handle any and all problems associated with your home, property or business piping and water system needs.
 We will work with you to create solutions that are lasting and within your budget.
 Repiping services will be performed by ECM in a manner in which we will create minimal disturbance to your home or business.
 All repiping projects done by ECM will be in accordance with state and local codes and inspected as per city and county requirements.
 Contact ECM today for an estimate on your residential or commercial repiping project!